-The modern descendants of Joseph's son Manasseh is the United States.
+Today's descendants of Joseph's son Manasseh live in America.
 The descendants of Ephraim are Great Britain and her Saxon Commonwealth nations (Canada, Australia, New Zealand, etc).
-These nations have perfectly fulfilled all prophecies about the birthright tribes of Ephraim and Manasseh.
+These countries have fulfilled the End Time prophecies concerning the tribes of Israel.